OSK

 BobbyInvestment Opinion: Should I buy OSK Today?

-The thesis would upgrade to a Buy if the forward P/E compressed further towards 9x on market weakness, or if Q1 2026 results show a clear rebound in gross margins above 17%.
-It would downgrade to Sell if revenue growth turns negative or net margins fall below 4%.
-Relative to its own history and sector, the stock appears fairly valued to slightly undervalued, but the valuation discount is justified by the recent deterioration in fundamentals.
+The thesis would upgrade to a Buy if OSK demonstrates a clear bottom in margins in the next quarterly report, reaffirms guidance with confidence, and the stock holds above the $97 support level.
+It would downgrade to a Sell if quarterly cash flow turns negative again or revenue growth turns negative year-over-year.
+Currently, the stock appears fairly valued to slightly undervalued relative to its own history, but the valuation discount is justified by the elevated execution risk.

 Sign up to view all